UAW launches strike at auto supplier Nexteer's U.S. operations

-DETROIT (Reuters) - Union workers at Nexteer Automotive Group Ltd’s (1316.HK) plant in Saginaw, Michigan, walked off the job early Tuesday after rejecting a proposed contract, halting production of steering systems and other components essential to vehicle production by General Motors Co (GM.N) and other automakers.
+DETROIT, Dec 8 (Reuters) - Union workers at Nexteer Automotive’s complex in Saginaw, Michigan, walked off the job early Tuesday after rejecting a proposed contract, halting production of steering systems and other components essential to vehicle production by General Motors Co and other automakers.

-United Auto Workers union Local 699 announced the strike on its Facebook page shortly after midnight on Tuesday.

-About 3,200 production workers at Nexteer’s Saginaw complex were still off the job as of Tuesday afternoon, Nexteer spokesman Luis Canales said.

 Nexteer, controlled by a unit of Aviation Industry Corp of China, was formerly part of GM, and remains a major supplier of steering systems and related hardware to the Detroit automaker.
 Nexteer supplies steering systems for GM’s profitable large Chevrolet Silverado and GMC Sierra pickup trucks.